 - B92.
-The Applicant must: - (a) ensure that the development: - (i) provides for asset protection in accordance with the relevant requirements in the Planning for Bushfire Protection (RFS, 2006) (or latest version) guideline; and - (ii) ensure that there is suitable equipment to respond to any fires on the site; and - (b) assist the RFS and emergency services to the extent practicable if there is a fire in the vicinity of the site. - B93.
+The Applicant must: - (a) ensure that the development: - (i) provides for asset protection in accordance with the relevant requirements in the Planning for Bushfire Protection (RFS, 2019) (or latest version) guideline; and - (ii) ensure that there is suitable equipment to respond to any fires on the site; - (b) assist the RFS and emergency services to the extent practicable if there is a fire in the vicinity of the site. - B93.
 Prior to commencing mining operations, the Applicant must prepare a Bushfire Management Plan for the development in consultation with RFS.
-This plan must include a: - (a) contact person and 24 hour contact phone number; - (b) schedule and description of proposed bushfire mitigation works, including: - (i) location of managed and unmanaged vegetation within the site; - (ii) location of water supply; and - (iii) internal access roads; - (c) plan identifying the location and storage of bulk flammable liquids and materials; - (d) 'hot works' management plan, including: - (i) circumstances when 'hot works' are limited or prohibited; and - (ii) safety measures to be implemented when 'hot works' are being conducted; and - (e) emergency/evacuation plan in accordance with the Development Planning: A Guide to Developing a Bushfire Emergency Management and Evacuation Plan (RFS, 2014) and Australian Standard AS3745 Planning for Emergencies in Facilities. - B94.
+This plan must include a: - (a) contact person and 24 hour contact phone number; - (b) schedule and description of proposed bushfire mitigation works, including: - (i) location of managed and unmanaged vegetation within the site; - (ii) location of water supply; and - (iii) internal access roads; - (c) plan identifying the location and storage of bulk flammable liquids and materials; - (d) 'hot works' management plan, including: - (i) circumstances when 'hot works' are limited or prohibited; and - (ii) safety measures to be implemented when 'hot works' are being conducted; - (e) emergency/evacuation plan in accordance with the Development Planning: A Guide to Developing a Bushfire Emergency Management and Evacuation Plan (RFS, 2014) and Australian Standard AS3745 Planning for Emergencies in Facilities. - (f) engagement strategy for ongoing consultation with RFS during the implementation of the Bushfire Management Plan - B94.
 The Applicant must implement the Bushfire Management Plan.